Granjow/electronics/electronics.md

 ## Good to know

-Connector numbering: 1, 2, 3 etc. start on the bottom left.
+Connector numbering: 1, 2, 3 etc. start on the bottom left, counter-clock wise.
 The left side is marked, e.g. with a dot.
 ([Thanks, js-boxdrawing](http://marklodato.github.io/js-boxdrawing/))

      8 7 6 5